Skip to content

 Problems – meet laws

 Since February 2024, a new set of EU rules has been in place to counteract these digital challenges and to create a safer and more equitable digital space where users’ fundamental rights are protected.
 In particular, the Digital Services Act (DSA) requires platforms to “put in place reasonable, proportionate and effective mitigation measures” (Art.
-35 (1)) targeting for example “any actual or foreseeable negative effects on civic discourse and electoral processes, and public security” (Art.
+35 (1)) targeting, for example, “any actual or foreseeable negative effects on civic discourse and electoral processes, and public security” (Art.
 34 (1) (c)).

 Where do we go from here?

 While it may seem somewhat disappointing that the commencement of the DSA in February 2024 did not immediately solve all the challenges of the digital space, this does not mean that things are not changing.
-To begin with, recent analyses on how disinformation agendas were deployed in the context of the EU elections are already providing us with valuable insights about platform-based challenges to democracy.
-We anticipate that we can gain even more insights from the individual services’ systemic risk assessments (Art.
+To begin with, recent analyses of how disinformation agendas were deployed in the context of the EU elections are already providing us with valuable insights about platform-based challenges to democracy.
+We anticipate that we will gain even more insights from the individual services’ systemic risk assessments (Art.
 34) to be published in autumn 2024.
 Moving forward, further research can build on this to better understand “what the most pressing sources of systemic risk are, where common vulnerabilities arise, and what mitigations can effectively reduce negative effects”, as the Centre for Regulation in Europe (CERRE) points out.
-Since navigating platform power is a highly complex endeavour, we have built our DSA Research Network on the principles of communication and collaboration: bringing together stakeholders from NGOs, academia and regulatory bodies, we set out to provide early recommendations on how to implement the DSA properly and identify early on possible areas for a needed reform.
+Since navigating platform power is a highly complex endeavour, we have built our DSA Research Network on the principles of communication and collaboration: bringing together stakeholders from NGOs, academia and regulatory bodies, we set out to provide early recommendations on how to implement the DSA properly and identify possible areas for a needed reform early on.
 With our Circle of Friends, we provide a unique space for merging diverse perspectives on the challenges and opportunities of the DSA in need of further research, putting further emphasis on the multi-stakeholder engagement.

-As a collaborative initiative of the Leibniz Institute for Media Research | Hans Bredow Institute, the DSA Observatory of the Institute for Information Law at the University of Amsterdam, and the Humboldt Institute for Internet and Society, funded by the Mercator Foundation, an interdisciplinary approach was built into the design of the project: bringing together legal and social-science perspectives, we aim to provide a comprehensive view on the implementation of the DSA.
+As a collaborative initiative of the Alexander von Humboldt Institute for Internet and Society (HIIG), the Leibniz Institute for Media Research | Hans Bredow Institute and the DSA Observatory, funded by the Mercator Foundation, the project was built on an interdisciplinary approach from the design stage onwards.
+Bringing together legal and social-science perspectives, we aim to provide a comprehensive view on the implementation of the DSA.
 Therefore, we are currently working on three focus areas:

-• operationalisation of risk-based governance approaches
+• Operationalisation of risk-based governance approaches

-• impact of hybrid and risk-based governance on collective rights and values
+• Impact of hybrid and risk-based governance on collective rights and values

-• assessment of due diligence and hybrid governance from a fundamental rights perspective
+• Assessment of due diligence and hybrid governance from a fundamental rights perspective

 This post represents the view of the author and does not necessarily represent the view of the institute itself.
 For more information about the topics of these articles and associated research projects, please contact info@hiig.de.